playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 { return arg}
 ```

-And format it into something more readible:
+And format it into something more readable:

 ```javascript
 function test(arg) {